 Dagashi is the generic name for cheap, relatively small, unique Japanese snacks and candies, and surimi snacks such as Kabayaki-san Taro (蒲焼さん太郎) are one of its representative types.

 Kabayaki-san Taro is among the most famous Dagashi treats, and what I introduce here, Cut Yocchan (カットよっちゃん), is also among them.

 Cut Yocchan (Yocchan Ika)

-When I was a kid, I used to buy the Dagashi at a small Dagashiya candy shop near my house, and many of my friends also loved it.
+When I was a kid, I used to buy this Dagashi at a small Dagashiya candy shop near my house, and many of my friends also loved it.

-One primary reason why the Dagashi Cut Yocchan was popular among us is that the product had a lottery in the corner of the packaging.
+One primary reason why the Dagashi Cut Yocchan was a fad among us is that the product had a lottery in the corner of the packaging.

-By the way, according to the official website of Cut Yocchan, unfortunately, the maker has decided to abolish the lottery at the end of May this year (2018).
+Unfortunately, according to the official site of Cut Yocchan, the maker has decided to abolish the lottery at the end of May this year (2018).

-So the Dagashi is somewhat vinegary but has umami and is easy to eat, yummy.
+So the Dagashi is somewhat vinegary.
+But it’s packed with umami and yummy.